carlos-antunis-physics/computational-beam-optics/README.md

 rm -r computational-beam-optics-main/
 ```

-the `optical/` directory contains everything in the library - now just put in your project and use.
+the optical directory contains everything in the library - now just put in your project and use.